 Anacapa Island, CA Located 14 miles off the coast of Ventura, California, Anacapa Island comprises three islands strung closely together: East, Middle and West Anacapa.
 The easternmost island in the Channel Islands Archipelago, Anacapa is part of the Channel Islands National Park established in 1978.

-n 2001 and 2002, IC and our partners removed invasive rats from Anacapa Island, and subsequent monitoring confirmed the rats were gone.
+In 2001 and 2002, Island Conservation and our partners removed invasive rats from Anacapa Island, and subsequent monitoring confirmed the rats were gone.
 In the absence of these invasive predators, Scripps’s Murrelets rebounded almost immediately.
 We continue to see strong evidence of murrelet population growth through the expansion of breeding area, increased nest occupancy, and a higher number of eggs laid at one time.
-Today, hatching success among the murrelets is greated than 90%, compared to less than 20% when rats occupied the island.
+Today, hatching success among the murrelets is greater than 90%, compared to less than 20% when rats occupied the island.
 Cassin’s Auklets have also re-colonized the island.
 In 2011, Endangered Ashy Storm-petrels established nesting sites on the island for the first time ever.
 With the island free of invasive rats, we continue to see the island return back to what it once might have been.

 1. SCRIPPS’S MURRELET

 A small black-and-white seabird, the Scripps’s Murrelet breeds only on a handful of islands off the coast of southern California and Baja California, Mexico.
 With the loss of its safe breeding habitat on the rise and a global population of less than 10,000, this rare seabird is listed as Threatened by the state of California and as Vulnerable by the International Union for Conservation of Nature (IUCN).
-The murrelet was spared an “Endangered” listing due to IC’s efforts to remove invasive species on many of the islands where the seabirds breed, including Anacapa.
+The murrelet was spared an “Endangered” listing due to Island Conservation’s efforts to remove invasive species on many of the islands where the seabirds breed, including Anacapa.